Introduction to integrations in Sharetribe

 - You can set up push notifications to track changes on the Google side.

-- Authenticate your Flex app to get information and make changes on behalf of the user in Google Calendar.
+- Authenticate your Sharetribe app to get information and make changes on behalf of the user in Google Calendar.

-- Whenever a booking gets created or updated in Flex, update the
+- Whenever a booking gets created or updated in Sharetribe, update the

 provider's Google Calendar accordingly.
 You can do this either by

-- creating custom endpoints in your client app server that call the Flex APIs as well as the Calendar APIs,
+- creating custom endpoints in your client app server that call the Sharetribe APIs as well as the Calendar APIs,

-- or you can listen to Flex events and call the Calendar APIs on relevant events.
+- or you can listen to Sharetribe events and call the Calendar APIs on relevant events.

 Integrating a third-party payment gateway, such as Paypal Commerce Platform or Stripe Billing, is a complex and extensive integration.
 Even when you follow our high-level guide on integrating a payment gateway, you will need to do a lot of your own investigating and testing, as well as collaborate closely with the support team of the payment gateway provider you have chosen.